What SilverDrill is:

 3 Turn the 3D view on or off

 a Animate selected cast.
-You have to select cast members
+You have to select cast members that are all of the

-will be applied on the current show step that you are on.
-This does not have
+applied on the current show step that you are on.
+This does not have to be on a

-to be on a set, it can be between sets.
-You can apply animations after all
+set, it can be between sets.
+You can apply animations after all your sets are

-your sets are added.
-Just stop the show on any step to apply animations that
+added.
+Just stop the show on any step to apply animations that are to begin on

-are to begin on that step.
+that step.

 A Select all cast members